 This Diversity Toolkit: A Guide to Discussing Identity, Power and Privilege is meant for anyone who feels there is a lack of productive discourse around issues of diversity and the role of identity in social relationships, both on a micro (individual) and macro (communal) level.
 Perhaps you are a teacher, youth group facilitator, student affairs personnel or manage a team that works with an under-served population.
-Training of this kind can provide historical context about the politics of identity and the dynamics of power and privilege or help build greater self-awareness.
-The following activities are intended for groups of 10 to 60 people.
+Training of this kind can provide historical context about the politics of identity and the dynamics of power and privilege and/or help build greater self-awareness.
+The activities included in the toolkit are intended for groups of 10 to 60 people.
 The diversity toolkit outlined here may be used as a guideline and can be modified to better fit your group’s unique needs.

 Community Agreement Template created by Heidi Taylor of Playwrights Theatre Centre, hosted by CADA West

 Whether you are a one-person team or a incorporated non-profit with a board of directors, you have the capacity to create principles and commitments to Equity, Diversity and Inclusion.
 Personal commitments can include supporting organizations mandated towards social justice issues and BIPOC solidarity, attending productions and events by IBPOC artists, and working with more inclusive creative teams (set a tangible percentage).
 Organizational commitments can include curation and programming, gender equity, equity in artist hiring, a commitment to anti-racism, affordable pricing, and fair pay.
 A great example is this EDI statement from Roundhouse Theatre.
 Make long term and short term goals and include a timeline.
 Discuss accountability measures and check in regularly to see how you (or your organization) is doing.